ajbraus/BEW-2.1-Advanced-Web-Patterns/README.md

 | **Challenge 2**: Mini Websocket App | [Instructions](Challenges/Websockets.md) | **Due 05/07 @ 11:59PM** |
 | **Challenge 3**: Node Module | [Instructions](Challenges/Module.md) | **Due 05/12 @ 11:59PM** |

+### Blog Post

+You will write a 1,000 word technical blog post about any advanced backend web pattern you choose.
+It can be one covered in class or one that you find through your own research.

+* The blog post should be informative, persuasive, and entertaining.
+* It should have a click-worthy title, section headers, a cover image, and an interesting hook to begin.
+* It should be published on the web and added to your portfolio.

 ### Final Presentation

 The delivery of a live or pre-recorded presentation is required to pass this course. **Presentations will be delivered on Wednesday, December 9th on our final day of class**.